 - Improve employee and applicant experiences

 Advantages like these translate into tangible business value.
-According to Dataversity, "organizations with the top tier of data literacy had a greater enterprise value of three to five percent.
+According to Dataversity, "organisations with the top tier of data literacy had a greater enterprise value of three to five percent.
 This translated to hundreds of millions of dollars of value and better return on equity."

 Developing data literacy

 Growing data literacy has not kept pace with market changes spurred by the pandemic.
 This has led to a serious data skills gap.
 As a Data Literacy Project article puts it, the "pandemic has accelerated the speed and scale of digital transformation, which of course presents a huge opportunity.
-Yet, a deficit in digital skills now — on the part of an organization or an individual — has the potential to jeopardize the future competitiveness of both."
+Yet, a deficit in digital skills now — on the part of an organisation or an individual — has the potential to jeopardise the future competitiveness of both."

 The good news is that the shortfall in data literacy isn’t about ability.
 It’s about training.
 According to a survey Forrester conducted with Tableau, there’s a gap in leaders’ data literacy expectations, and the data literacy training employees receive.